jordanschalm/jarndyce/readme.md

 ### Images
 Blog post files can be placed anywhere within the /blog/ directory and so can image files, so long as they have the proper image suffix (that is how the Express routing rules decide to treat them differently).

-If you want to, you can have all of blog post HTML files and all of your blog post image files in the same directory, but it’s probably a good idea to keep all the files associated with each blog post in its own sub-directory of /blog/.
+If you want to, you can have all of blog Markdown files and all of your blog image files in the same directory, but it’s probably a good idea to keep all the files associated with each blog post in its own sub-directory of /blog/.

 ## Metadata
 Jarndyce tries to minimize the amount of metadata required in blog posts.
 The only metadata you need to explicitly specify in both blog posts and static pages is the title, which is formatted as a standard Markdown title.